Joe Mihaljevic: Professional career

-In 1982, the Pittsburgh Spirit of the Major Indoor Soccer League (MISL) drafted Mihaljevic as its 2nd-round draft pick and played on a line with Stan Terlecki of Poland the Co-MVP of the League with Steve Zungul.
-In 1988, Mihaljevic joined the Fort Wayne Flames of the American Indoor Soccer Association (AISA) for the Challenge Cup Playoffs.
+In 1982, the Pittsburgh Spirit of the Major Indoor Soccer League (MISL) drafted Mihaljević as its 2nd-round draft pick and played on a line with Stan Terlecki of Poland the Co-MVP of the League with Steve Zungul.
+In 1988, Mihaljević joined the Fort Wayne Flames of the American Indoor Soccer Association (AISA) for the Challenge Cup Playoffs.

-In 1986, the San Jose Earthquakes of the Western Soccer Alliance (WSA) signed Mihaljevic.
+In 1986, the San Jose Earthquakes of the Western Soccer Alliance (WSA) signed Mihaljević.
 The next year, he was the Alliance's "Leading Goal Scorer" and became the "United States' Leading Goal Scorer" in 1987 with seven goals and two assists.
-He moved east to the Miami Sharks for the 1988 American Soccer League (ASL) season, under the coaching of 1970's World Cup Captain, Carlos Alberto Torres, of Brazil where he established himself as a force on the team by scoring 5 goals in the last 25 minutes of his 2nd game, defeating the Washington Diplomats, 5-1, a record for "Most Goals Scored in a Game".
+He moved east to the Miami Sharks for the 1988 American Soccer League (ASL) season, under the coaching of 1970's World Cup Captain, Carlos Alberto Torres, of Brazil where he established himself as a force on the team by scoring 5 goals in the last 25 minutes of his 2nd game, defeating the Washington Diplomats, 5–1, a record for "Most Goals Scored in a Game".
 He also had Dirceu Guimares as a midfielder on the Miami Sharks.
 Dirceu Guimares was voted 3rd "Most Valuable Player in the World at the 1978 World Cup for Brazil behind Mario Kempes of Argentina and Robbie Rensenbrink of Holland.

 In 1990, he joined the San Jose Oaks Soccer Club and remained with the team through the 1992 season when the team took the U.S. Open Cup.
-Mihaljevic was voted 1992 U.S. Open Cup "Most Valuable Player" with a goal and 2 assists in the final game (3-1).
+Mihaljević was voted 1992 U.S. Open Cup "Most Valuable Player" with a goal and 2 assists in the final game (3–1).

 Coaching

-After retiring from playing professionally Mihaljevic re-opened his father's soccer school in Folsom, California in September 2003, also named "Mihaljevic Soccer School".
+After retiring from playing professionally Mihaljević re-opened his father's soccer school in Folsom, California in September 2003, also named "Mihaljevic Soccer School".

 Personal

-Mihaljevic has 4 children with Lynette Trinidad-Mihaljevic (married 1994. divorced 2018): Joey, Dominique, John Paul & Milan.
+Mihaljević has 4 children with Lynette Trinidad-Mihaljević (married 1994. divorced 2018): Joey, Dominique, John Paul & Milan.